 - Open the Auto client reconnect policy.

-- Edit the timeout value.
+- Edit the tout value.

 - Click OK.

-Configuring the Reconnect user interface transparency level
+Configuring the Reconnect user interface transparency

 The Session User Interface is displayed during a session reliability and auto client reconnect attempts.
 The transparency level of the user interface can be modified using Studio policy.